The Devil in the White City: Plot

-The Devil in the White City is in four parts, the first three happening in Chicago between 1890 and 1893, while part four of the book takes place in Philadelphia circa 1895.
+The Devil in the White City is in four parts, the first three happening in Chicago between 1890 and 1893.
+Part four of the book takes place in Philadelphia circa 1895.
 The book interweaves the true tales of Daniel Burnham, the architect behind the 1893 World's Fair, and H. H. Holmes, a serial killer who lured his victims to their deaths in his elaborately constructed "Murder Castle".

 Burnham ran into many challenges when it came to the World's Fair including a fire, difficulty engineering the buildings to be safe, and a lack of funds for the fair.
 H. H. Holmes was responsible for multiple murders.
-His "dungeon" was equipped with secret rooms, torture chambers, and he had access to a big furnace to cremate the bodies of his victims.
+His "dungeon" was equipped with secret rooms, torture chambers, and a large furnace to cremate the bodies of his victims.
 Holmes was known as a charming man who had the ability to seduce his victims.
-In the book he mainly targets women.
+In the book, he mainly targets women.

 Other subplots include events such as the assassination of Chicago Mayor Carter Harrison III by Patrick Eugene Prendergast mere days before the close of the fair.

 Reception

 Janet Maslin of The New York Times praised the book as "vivid" and "lively", and commented on how the research done by Larson on the many "odd and amazing" events of the 1893 exhibition are "given shape and energy" by his "dramatic inclinations".

 David Traxel for The New York Times criticized Larson for having "little sense of pacing or focus" in the "grab-bag" approach he took when discussing the exhibition.
 Regarding the discussion of Holmes in the book, he writes that Larson's "imaginative touches…sometimes goes farther than the sources warrant".

-In a review for Newsweek, Malcolm Jones wrote "only in the notes at the back of the book does [Larson] admit that the chapters describing Holmes's murders are merely conjecture built on a handful of facts"; even so, the story of the fair was "too enchanting" so even that "grave misstep can't doom" the book.
+In a review for Newsweek, Malcolm Jones wrote that "only in the notes at the back of the book does [Larson] admit that the chapters describing Holmes's murders are merely conjecture built on a handful of facts"; even so, the story of the fair was "too enchanting" so even that "grave misstep can't doom" the book.